arfai1213/AWS-SOA-C02/README.md

         - copy the snapshot and re-encrypt using your own key
         - the sharing account must share with you the underlying snapshot and encryption key used to create the AMI
     - Limitation 2: You cannot directly copy an AMI with an associated `billingProducts` code (applies to Windows, RedHat and AMIs from AWS Marketplace.)

+### For Disaster recovery
+1. Make an AMI of the EC2 instance
+1. Copy the AMI to the destination region

 ## AWS Config
 - per region basis